emanuelepaiano/emanuelepaiano.github.io/_posts/2017-03-08-Espresso-PHP-Captive Portal.markdown

 <p>You can use this tool to build coffee or restaurants free wifi hotspots, without pay external cloud services.
 Works with Ubiquiti Unifi controller version 4.X and 5.X</p>

+<p><b>NOTE: this version is obsolete.
+I'm working for Springboot/Angular based version, with microservices and monolithic architectures (this version will be contain Espresso Admin and Espresso Portal) </b></p>

 ![alt tag](https://github.com/emanuelepaiano/espresso-freewifi-portal/blob/master/screenshots/en.png?raw=true)

 <p><a href="https://github.com/emanuelepaiano/espresso-portal">Github repository</a></p>